clnsmth/py-pkg-cookiecutter/{{ cookiecutter.__package_slug }}/CONTRIBUTING.md

 # Contributing to {{ cookiecutter.__package_slug }}

 The goal of {{ cookiecutter.__package_slug }} is to ...
 We welcome community contributions to the work.
-Every little bit helps, and credit will always be given.

 ## Development and Release Process

-The `main` branch always reflects the current stable release, a `development` branch is used for merging finished features, which are integrated via `feature` branches.
+The `main` branch always reflects the current stable release, a `development` branch is used for merging features, and `feature` branches are used for creating changes.
 Feature branches are named with the corresponding issue # and a short description (e.g., `30-release-workflow`).
-Once a feature passes review, it is squashed with a commit message following the Angular commit style, and is merged into `development`. `development` is reviewed before each release, and upon approval is merged into `main`.
+Once a feature passes review, it's commit history is squashed and commit title is added following the Angular commit style, along with reference to the issue it closes.
+The feature is then merged into `development`. `development` is reviewed before each release, and upon approval is merged into `main`.
 Merges to `main` kick-off a GitHub Action workflow in which Python Semantic Release bumps the version number, tags the release, and builds the changelog.
 Additionally, the workflow updates the package documentation, creates a downloadable release on GitHub, and archives it with Zenodo.

 ## Types of Contributions